PostHog/posthog.com/contents/blog/group-analytics-launch.md

 ![View Groups](../../images/docs/user-guides/funnels-group-aggregation.png)

 You can even use groups with [feature flags](/docs/user-guides/feature-flags) to roll out or test new features with all users within an organization.
-This makes feature flags a lot more practical for B2B focused products, as you can now easily give all users within an organization a consistent experience without needing to manually add users to an enabled flag.
+This makes feature flags a lot more practical for B2B focused products, as organizations such as Tapico, the open finance provider, have found out.

+"Using groups we can enable feature flags per instance, dark launch features for a specific instance, or implement kill switches and ops flags," said Weyert de Boer, Senior Software Engineer at Tapico.

 Group analytics has been released as a [premium feature](/pricing) and is available now for both PostHog Scale, PostHog Enterprise, and PostHog Cloud users.
 If you’re on PostHog Cloud you can get started with groups immediately, while self-hosted instances will first need to be updated to the latest version.
 We’ve prepared some [documentation to help you get started with the new group types](/docs/user-guides/groups) and illustrate some popular use-cases.

-As always, we welcome any feedback you have as an issue in [the GitHub repo](https://github.com/PostHog, or in the [PostHog Slack group](/slack).
+As always, we welcome any feedback you have as an issue in [the GitHub repo](https://github.com/PostHog), or in the [PostHog Slack group](/slack).